jleedev/alltheplaces-serve/README.md

 The firebase and gh-pages steps are trivial pushes without anything you'd call a build.

 The cloud build is triggered weekly by a cron on my computer somewhere.

+Prerequisite checklist:

+1. Enable the necessary APIs in GCP and firebase, create docker repo
+2. Build tippecanoe (they don't maintain a public image) and mbtileserver (using an as yet unreleased version)
+3. Put correct tileJson url in map style